 Graduate School regulations require that all committee members attend oral defense meetings for the thesis, comprehensive exam, and dissertation.
 If a committee member cannot attend an oral defense, the meeting should be rescheduled.
 Where feasible, the department expects that all committee meetings be held in-person for the thesis, comprehensive exam, and dissertation.
-Committee meetings may be held fully virtually to accommodate (1) a health issue or (2) an internship or other professional obligation that would make in-person attendance cost prohibitive.
+Committee meetings may be held fully virtually when (1) you are sick or (2) you are on internship or have a professional obligation that would make in-person attendance cost prohibitive.
 You must obtain approval from the GPD if you wish to have a fully virtual committee meeting under other circumstances.
+If a committee member is sick or out of town, the meeting should be in-person and that committee member may attend virtually.